 - check that the sample garment maintains the look of the original design

-- check the fit of the sample on a dummy, or on a model employed by the firm
+- check the fit of the sample on a mannequin, or on a model employed by the firm

 - modify sample garments to meet cost specifications and manufacturing limitations